AguaClara/Textbook/Flocculation/Floc_Model.rst

    Coverage of coagulant surface by humic acid as a function of coagulant dose.

 The relationships between the three terms included in attachment efficiency are shown in :numref:`figure_Du_Fig6`.
-The term corresponding to collisions between a clean coagulant nanoparticle surface and clay (:math:`{\overline{\alpha }}_{PACl-Clay}`) was always dominant for the experimental conditions in this dataset, and the other terms became relatively more important but still insignificant small with respect to :math:`{\overline{\alpha }}_{PACl-Clay}` with increasing coagulant dose.
+The term corresponding to collisions between a clean coagulant nanoparticle surface and clay (:math:`{\bar{\alpha }}_{PACl-Clay}`) was always dominant for the experimental conditions in this dataset, and the other terms became relatively more important but still insignificant small with respect to :math:`{\bar{\alpha }}_{PACl-Clay}` with increasing coagulant dose.

 .. _figure_Du_Fig6: